 Due to problems with CBC data-availability, I have no graph for the California Scrub-Jay.
 Their northward expansion is similar to many of the species above.
 Their numbers on Washington CBCs have increased from less than 100 in 1998 to 1,125 on the 2018-19 count. eBird data shows they have filled the range predicted under the 3.0C scenario and then some, expanding into eastern Oregon, the Columbia Plateau, and even Idaho.

 Other species which can be expected to follow these trends include Northern Mockingbird and Lesser Goldfinch.
+(See more on the expansion of the Lesser Goldfinch here.)
 White-tailed Kite showed a marked increased in the mid-1990s before retracting, which seems to be part of a range-wide decline in the past two decades, perhaps related to other factors.